Endone/Algorithm-Solutions/README.md

-LeetCode
+Algorithm Solutions
 ========

-OJ Code on LeetCode
+OJ Code on Hiho Coder and Leetcode